Sam Groth: Personal life

 Groth was born in Narrandera, New South Wales, and grew up in the Riverina area of southern New South Wales.
 Groth is an avid supporter of the Sydney Swans in the Australian Football League.
 He was also a member of Vermont Football Club reserve squad during a hiatus from tennis in 2011.

-In January 2019 Groth received the OLY post-nominal title at the Brisbane International tournament.
+In January 2019, Groth received the OLY post-nominal title at the Brisbane International tournament.

-Between 2009 and 2011, Groth was married to Slovakian-Australian tennis player Jarmila Wolfe.
+Between 2009 and 2011, Groth was married to Slovak-Australian tennis player Jarmila Wolfe.

-Groth married long-time partner Brittany Boys in 2018.
+Groth married partner Brittany Boys in 2018.
 Boys, a Melburnian, was an amateur women's tennis player and competed at the university level for the University of Richmond in the United States.
 Groth and Boys have two children, twin boys born in April 2021.
-Groth lives with his family in Rye, Victoria, in his electorate.

-The Herald Sun has alleged that Boys and Groth met through a Templestowe tennis club in 2011 while Groth was either 23 or 24 and Boys was 17.
-Subsequently, Groth and Boys released a statement condemning the newspaper's coverage and threatening the newspaper with a lawsuit.
+In 2025, in articles subsequently removed from the Herald Sun website and social media accounts, the newspaper alleged that Boys and Groth started their relationship after meeting at a Templestowe tennis club in 2011 while Groth was either 23 or 24 and Boys was 16 or 17 and under his supervision as a tennis coach.
+The paper claimed "concerns had been raised within the Liberal Party because Mr Groth was in his mid-20s and Ms Groth may have been under 18 at the time."
+Melbourne’s other major newspaper, The Age, reported that there was a suggestion that "the allegations about his personal life had been fanned by MPs within his own party.

+Subsequently, the Groths each released a statement condemning the Herald Suns coverage and sued the newspaper for defamation.

+In November 2025, the Herald Sun published an apology to Groth and his wife as part of the settlement of the lawsuit which The Age newspaper reported was part of a confidential agreement worth "hundreds of thousands of dollars".
+It was later reported that the Herald-Suns defence claimed "an unnamed Liberal MP had been central to the story."

+Groth lives with his family in Rye, Victoria.